 Final thoughts

 The choice is difficult and I can only share my personal preference.
-Being loyal Creality customer since 2016, I am lately somewhat pissed off of their latest printers and lack of innovation.
-The CR-10s Pro was great machine, but since I fill like they are trying to maximize the profit by selling optimized components on banalized machines.
-Ender 5 Plus is good example of hijacking the good brand image to sell obsolete electronics at high price.
+Being a loyal Creality customer since 2016, I am lately somewhat pissed off about their latest printers and lack of innovation.
+The CR-10s Pro was a great machine, but I fill like they are trying to maximize the profit by selling optimized components on banalized machines.
+Ender 5 Plus is a good example of hijacking a good brand image to sell obsolete electronics at a high price.
 So, I would go with the Artillery X1 for the innovation they bring to budget cartesian printers, especially the AC heated bed and the stable direct drive extruder.